SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Experiments

 \subsection{Implementation Details}

 As in~\cite{vigor,zimin_metricloc}, we use VGG16~\cite{vgg16} up to stage 5 for the feature extractors $f_g$ and $f_a$.
 The pooling operation of the last layer is removed.
 The spatial size of $I_g$ is $320 \times 640$ on VIGOR dataset and $256 \times 1024$ on KITTI dataset, and that of $I_a$ is $512 \times 512$ on both datasets.
-This results in $H \times W = 20 \times 40$ / $16 \times 64$ on the VIGOR / KITTI dataset, and $L \times L = 32 \times 32$, both with $C=512$.
+This results in feature maps with $H \times W = 20 \times 40$ / $16 \times 64$ on VIGOR / KITTI, $L \times L = 32 \times 32$, and $C=512$.
 The feature extractors do not share their weights and are pre-trained on ImageNet~\cite{imagenet_dataset}.
-In Eq.~\eqref{eq:ground_mask} and~\eqref{eq:crossview_attention}, $Conv_{1\times1}$ consists of two sequential convolution layers with a kernel size of 1 and a ReLU activation in between.
+In Equation~\eqref{eq:ground_mask} and~\eqref{eq:crossview_attention}, $\textit{Conv}_{1\times1}$ consists of two sequential convolution layers with a kernel size of 1 and a ReLU activation in between.
 During training, SliceMatch is trained end-to-end using Adam optimizer~\cite{kingma2014adam} with a learning rate of \num{1e-5}, and we use a batch size of 4.
 To get a set of candidate camera poses $\Xi$, we use poses at a uniform grid of $7 \times 7$ locations $\times~16$ orientations on VIGOR, and $5 \times 5$ locations $\times~16$ orientations on KITTI during training.
 For inference, we use $21 \times 21 \times 64$ and $15 \times 15 \times 64$ poses, respectively.
-This results in $K_{train}=784/400$ and $K_{test}=28224/14400$ on the VIGOR/KITTI dataset.
+This results in $K_{train}=784$ and $K_{test}=28224$ on VIGOR, and $K_{train}=400$ and $K_{test}=14400$ on KITTI.